Fake news: Armenia

 According to a report by openDemocracy in 2020, the Armenian website Medmedia.am was spreading disinformation about the coronavirus pandemic, calling COVID-19 a "fake pandemic" and warning Armenians to refuse future vaccine programmes.
 The website is led by Gevorg Grigoryan, a doctor who has been critical of the Armenian government's health ministry and its vaccine programmes, and has a history of anti-LGBT statements, including remarks posted on Facebook in which he called for gay people to be burned.
-The Guardian newspaper said the site was launched with the unwitting help of a US State Department grant intended to promote democracy.
+The Guardian said the site was launched with the unwitting help of a US State Department grant intended to promote democracy.